 Awake windows are great and all, but it’s also really nice to not have to do math all day long to figure out when your baby will sleep next.
 That’s why so many parents are anxious to move to more of a set, clock-based schedule.

 When your baby transitions to a two-nap schedule (generally around 7 months or so) is when you can stop focusing so closely on awake windows and move to a by-the-clock schedule.
-Check out this blog post to see how to go about making that transition.

 Conclusion